WebAssembly/gc/proposals/gc/MVP-JS.md

 assert(pt.y === pt[1]);
 ```

-Because names are supplied, `x` and `y` accessors are created on the prototype
+Because names are supplied, `x` and `y` accessors are created on the prototype,
 allowing named access in addition to indexed tuple access.

 Next, a WebAssembly module is defined with a `Point`-compatible struct type